A framework-agnostic web component that renders LLM-generated UI from

 live-examples.html |

-Every standalone demo is a single HTML page that you can open directly.
-They
+Every standalone demo is served by a single shell page

 |---|---|